jltien/MKDE/README.md

 <pre>
 To run the code:
   1. Download/clone the code from the repository.
-  2. Open a terminal and navigate to the file Code file.
+  2. Open a terminal and navigate to 'Code' file.
   3. Run 'make' to compile the code.
   4. Run './mkde' to run the program.
         The program will then prompt for: